samreynoldsmath/PuncturedFEM/doc/WISHLIST.md

   - Use boundary data to interpolate

 ## Mesh refinement
-- edge subdivision
-- reparameterization of new edges
 - cell subdivision
 - create two new cells by introducing an edge between vertices